drhsqlite/fossil-mirror/www/containers.md

   $ sudo runc delete fossil-runc
 ```

-The first command refers to wherever the rootfs ended up on the `runc`
-host.
-If it’s the same as the export host, then this is simply `$r`
+If you’re doing this on the export host, the first command is “`cd $b`”
-from the shell script above.
-If instead you’re doing something like the
+if we’re using the variables from the shell script above.
+We do this
-SSH/rsync trickery suggested above, the remote rootfs directory might be
-named differently on the `runc` host.

-There’s nothing that says the container name on the build host has to be
-the same as that on the runc host, so we’ve defined a separate `c`
-variable here to keep the commands short.
+because `runc` assumes you’re running it from the bundle directory.
+If
+you prefer, the `runc` commands that care about this take a
+`--bundle/-b` flag to let you avoid switching directories.

 The rest should be straightforward: create and start the container as
 root so the `chroot(2)` call inside the container will succeed, then get